mbandyo/Insurance-Claims-Analysis/README.md

 The model is built using Machine Learning method.
 We built a number of ML models before deciding on the best performing one.
 ## Model Details and Steps
 A number of prototypes were built using ensemble methodologies.
 In order to improve model performance several resampling methods were also used.
 The fimal model is built using a combination (over and under sampling) sampling.
 The final model was selected best on the performance metric of the models.</br>
+### Ensemble Models:
-After loading data into a dataframe, a priliminary data relevance analysis is done.
+* After loading data into a dataframe, a priliminary data relevance analysis is done.
 Data columns insurance policy number, insurance bind date and insured hobbies are dropped since this information should not have a justifiable influence on fraud claim potential.</br>
+* The rest of the categorical columns are converted into numeric values to facilitate ML algorithm.</br>
+* The dataset is divided into training and test datasets. </br>
+* Balanced Random Forest model is trained on training set and tested on test dataset.</br>
+### Resampling Models:
+* After loading data into a dataframe, a priliminary data relevance analysis is done.
+Data columns insurance policy number, insurance bind date and insured hobbies are dropped since this information should not have a justifiable influence on fraud claim potential.</br>
-The rest of the categorical columns are converted into numeric values to facilitate ML algorithm.</br>
+* The rest of the categorical columns are converted into numeric values to facilitate ML algorithm.</br>
-The dataset is divided into training and test datasets. </br>
+* The dataset is divided into training and test datasets. </br>
+* Build resampling models (Oversampling, SMOTE sampling, undersampling, combination of over and undersampling)
+* Train the model on training dataset and test on test dataset.